T-LES/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script in 100-empty_casks finds all empty files and directories in the current directory and all sub-directories.
 Only the names of the files are displayed.
 Hidden files are listed. with one file name per line.

+Script in 101-gifs lists all the files with a .gif extension